alchemyplatform/aa-sdk/site/smart-accounts/accounts/guides/using-your-own.md

 <<< @/../packages/core/src/account/base.ts#abstract-methods
 :::

-### 2. [Optional] Implement Additional methods from `BaseSmartContractAccount`
+### 2. Implement Additional methods from `BaseSmartContractAccount`

-The `BaseSmartContractAccount` class also exposes some additional implementations that by defaul will throw an error if not implemented.
+The `BaseSmartContractAccount` class also exposes some additional implementations that by default will throw an error if not implemented.
 You can override these methods to provide your own implementation:

 ::: details Click to expand
 <<< @/../packages/core/src/account/base.ts#optional-methods
 :::

-### 3. [Optional] Contribute to `aa-accounts`!

-See ["Contributing to `aa-accounts`"](/packages/aa-accounts/contributing) for more information on how to contribute your own Smart Contract Account implementation to `aa-accounts`.

 ## `LightSmartContractAccount` as an Example

 We have built an extension of the eth-infinitism `SimpleAccount` called [LightAccount.sol](https://github.com/alchemyplatform/light-account/blob/main/src/LightAccount.sol).
-You can learn more about Light Account in the [Light Account documentation](/smart-accounts/accounts/light-account).
+You can learn more about Light Account in the [Light Account documentation](/smart-accounts/accounts/guides/light-account).

 We provide an implementation of `ISmartContractAccount` that works with `LightAccount.sol` which can be used as an example of how to implement your own Smart Contract Account:
 ::: details LightSmartContractAccount